codersbliss/creator_dashboard/README.md

 - User activity monitoring
 - Content moderation tools

-## License
+## 📄 License

-This project is licensed under the MIT License.
+This project is for educational purposes.
+All APIs and external content are used under respective fair use/public terms.

+## 👤 Author

+- Name: Prateek Chandra
+- Project: Assignment 1 – Creator Dashboard